johko/computer-vision-course/README.md

 -
 - Before contributing, please read the general [contribution guide](https://huggingface2.notion.site/Contribution-Guide-19411c29298644df8e9656af45a7686d?pvs=4).

-- If you have any **bigger assets like datasets, models, custom demos**, please store them in [this Hugging Face repository](https://huggingface.co/datasets/hf-vision/course-assets) to keep this repository lightweight.
+- If you have any images, videos and more in your PRs, please store them in [this Hugging Face repository](https://huggingface.co/datasets/hf-vision/course-assets) to keep this repository lightweight.
 You can ask for an access to the organization if you aren't a part of it yet.

 ### Become a Reviewer